 Other Episodes with Zach Bitter

 Rashad Evans is an American mixed martial artist.
 He is a former UFC Light Heavyweight Champion.
 While he was on the Joe Rogan Podcast MMA Show, he discussed his shift in diet.

-At some point, Evans made the switch from a conventional meat-based diet to a vegan diet, and he immediately saw the athletic benefit.
+At some point, Evans switched from a conventional meat-based to a vegan diet, and he immediately saw the athletic benefit.
 He put on weight, but he also says that he has a newfound reservoir of energy that he did not possess earlier.

 Joe is quick to point out that Evans is doing the vegan diet the right way in that he is also taking a lot of supplements for nutrients he would otherwise miss.
-Evans says that after making the switch to a vegan diet, he was able to work less but harder.
+Evans says that after switching to a vegan diet, he could work less but harder.

 Evans says that although he misses the taste of red meat, he loves the increased endurance he has now with his vegan-based diet.
 If you are interested in going vegan, check out Rashad Evans on Joe Rogan’s podcast.